Maxelee/zoomGZ/docs/source/simulations.rst

 ..
 Warning::

    We keep snapshots at redshifts=2, 1, 0.5, 0.25, and 0 publicly available but have moved the rest to tape storage.
-If you need these, please `reach out to us <camel.simulations@gmail.com>`_.
+If you need these, please `reach out <camel.simulations@gmail.com>`_.

 .. _sampling:
 Parameter space sampling